A Frobenius group analog for Camina triples: Properties of Frobenius triples

 \begin{proof} Take $G$, $H$ and $M$ to be as in Theorem~\ref{Fitting height}.
 Let $D$ be the subgroup of $H$ of index $p$, and let $N=DM$.
 Then $C_H(x)\le D=H\cap N$ for every $1\ne x\in M$ and so $(G,N,M)$ is a Frobenius triple by Theorem~\ref{split FT equiv conditions}. \end{proof}

-Although $M$ can have arbitrarily large Fitting height when $(G,N,M)$ is a Frobenius triple, we can bound the Fitting height of $M$ in terms of the order of elements in $G\setminus N$ by appealing to results of F. Gross regarding fixed-point-free automorphisms.
+Although $M$ can have arbitrarily large Fitting height when $(G,N,M)$ is a Frobenius triple, we can bound the Fitting height of $M$ in terms of the order of elements in $G\setminus N$ by appealing to results of F. Gross and E. I. Khukhro regarding fixed-point-free automorphisms.